City-of-Helsinki/bestpractice/bestpractice-outline.md

    * UI translations
    * github specials
       * technology and concept topics
+   * feature flags
 * Process
    * Method
       * Kanban/scrum
       * Peer review
          * Review queued before new tasks
+         * Review guide, list of things to check for
+            * Passing automatic stuff (CI/tests/lint)
+            * Verify visual changes match design (if using visual diffs)
+            * Race conditions
+            * Input handling/escaping
+            * OWASP
+         * Reviewer (autosquashes,) rebases and merges
       * Dev in branches
+         * Use master, not develop (don't leave master empty or delete it, just use it)
          * Rebase (or merge?), squash to sensible pieces, not in one commit
    * Meetings
       * How to have efficient meetings